Rosalinda González Valencia: Career

 Since 2015, authorities suspected that González headed a network of over 70 businesses affiliated with the CJNG.
 They stated that González was responsible for laundering over MXN$1 billion (over US$50 million) between 2015 and 2016.
 Her suspected role within the CJNG was similar to those of the other women within her immediate and extended family.
 Her sisters María Ivette and Noemí, in addition to Jennifer Beaney Camacho Cázares, the wife of her brother Abigael, and Wendy Delaithy Amaral Arévalo, wife of her brother Gerardo, were also suspected of money laundering for their alleged role in heading multiple businesses owned by the CJNG.
 Among the businesses they owned included companies in the following industries: healthcare, tourism, hospitality, retail, consulting, agriculture, advertising, real estate, and international trade.

 From 8 April 2015 to 12 February 2018, González and her daughter Jessica Johana issued six writs of amparo in courts based in Jalisco and Mexico City to prevent law enforcement from arresting them.
 González began this legal procedure because she feared for their arrest and suspected authorities were looking to apprehend them.
 This suspicion began on 8 April 2015, when Oseguera and Abigael were sanctioned by the U.S. Department of the Treasury's Office of Foreign Assets Control under the Foreign Narcotics Kingpin Designation Act ("Kingpin Act").
 Over the years leading to 2018, González's siblings and in-laws were also sanctioned under the Kingpin Act for their alleged involvement in the CJNG.
 (Note: González is not sanctioned under the Kingpin Act.
 However, she was inadvertently cited as being sanctioned by some media outlets.)
 However, her writs of amparos were denied by the courts, which cited that there were no active arrests warrants against her in Mexico.

+At the time of his death, El Mencho, who separated from Valencia in 2018, was reported to now have another romantic partner.
+However, her son Juan Carlos Valencia Gonzalez, who was reported to be El Mencho's "stepson," was still regarded as El Mencho's "de facto second in command" by the Director of National Intelligence's (DNI) National Counterterrorism Center.